 Redundancy, social deprivation and impoverishment are key descriptors for much of the rest.
 Cash-strapped local authorities have tried hard to improve the basic riverside infrastructure and there are some examples of new industries replacing the old but the Nissan plant in Sunderland is the only major new employer on the scale of the lost behemoths.

 Ongoing residential development has replaced some of the redundant shipyards and factories notably at the Fish Quay in North Shields and at St Peter’s further up the river, with a major construction project scheduled at Smith’s Docks.
 However, beds aren’t equivalent to jobs and dormitories here obviously means that the jobs are somewhere else, so I wanted to try and understand how things have worked out for the river over the last 50 years or so.

 I’m sure that various folk have already researched and produced learned papers on these matters, but for personal awareness nothing beats boots on the ground so this snapshot ramble is pitched at a lower and more conversational level, wandering about looking for the lost Tyneside of heavy engineering, shipbuilding, ship repair and coal transport.

-Basically, the plan involves walking the riverside paths and cycleways from Tynemouth to Newburn along the north bank, chatting to local folk and taking lots of photos, sitting in local pubs drinking beer and complaining about how things have changed, then researching the facts and writing it up for this article.
+Basically, the plan involved walking the riverside paths and cycleways from Tynemouth to Newburn along the north bank, chatting to local folk and taking lots of photos, sitting in local pubs drinking beer and complaining about how things have changed, then researching the facts and writing them up for this article.

 Section 1 – Tynemouth to the Tyne Tunnel